KeLiChloe/KeLiChloe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, my name is Ke Li.
-I am currently a PhD candidate in Decision Sciences at INSEAD Business School, advised by [Spyros Zoumpoulis](https://www.insead.edu/faculty/spyros-zoumpoulis) and [Georgina Hall](https://sites.google.com/view/georgina-hall).
+I am currently a third-year PhD candidate in Decision Sciences at INSEAD Business School, advised by [Spyros Zoumpoulis](https://www.insead.edu/faculty/spyros-zoumpoulis) and [Georgina Hall](https://sites.google.com/view/georgina-hall).

 I pursue two distinct but complementary research areas at the intersection of management, artificial intelligence, and decision science.